List of Hollyoaks characters introduced in 2017: Imran Maalik

+Sami Maalik

-Sami MaalikSami Maalik, played by Rishi Nair, made his first appearance on 27 September 2017.
+Sami Maalik, played by Rishi Nair, made his first appearance on 27 September 2017.
 The character and casting was announced on 3 August 2017.
 Sami is the stepson of Misbah Maalik (Harvey Virdi) and the half-brother of Yasmine Maalik (Haiesha Mistry), Imran Maalik (Ijaz Rana) and Farrah Maalik (Krupa Pattani).
 Sami is billed as a "suave and charming" lawyer who arrives in the village to "reunite with his family" and join James Nightingale's (Gregory Finnegan) law firm, although he will have "an ulterior motive" for beginning work at the law firm.
 Nair expressed his joy at joining the cast and commented, "I can't wait for everyone to see Sami on screen and see him reunite with the Maalik family."

 Nair explained that his character would arrive with "a very driven and very personal purpose" and would create a "stir" in his family.
 The actor stated that Sami is "a family man" and "very protective" of Yasmine, Imran and Farrah so he would go to great lengths for them.
 He continued to state that Sami has a good relationship with Misbah and they share "no animosity", despite not being related by blood.
 Nair said that Sami would be prepared to "do bad things for what he believes is the good cause", before revealing that Sami would have a "juicy" secret when he arrives.
-In 2018, Nair was nominated for “Best Newcomer” at the Inside Soap Awards.
+In 2018, Nair was nominated for "Best Newcomer" at the Inside Soap Awards.
 On 17 December 2021, it was revealed that Nair would be departing from Hollyoaks and had already filmed his final scenes in October 2021.
 Sami's final episode was broadcast on 21 December 2021.

 Sami arrives in Hollyoaks and moves in with his family.
 It is revealed that his father, Kashif Maalik (Nitin Patel), had taken his own life while in prison for embezzling money from the law firm he worked for.
 Sami always believed his father was innocent and looked to exonerate him.
 He discovers evidence that James Nightingale was the actual embezzler and had framed his father for the crime.